What is Strategic Planning?

 Strategic management is the comprehensive collection of ongoing activities and processes that organizations use to systematically coordinate and align resources and actions with mission, vision and strategy throughout an organization.
 Strategic management activities transform the static plan into a system that provides strategic performance feedback to decision making and enables the plan to evolve and grow as requirements and other circumstances change.
 Strategy Execution is basically synonymous with Strategy Management and amounts to the systematic implementation of a strategy.

 What Are the Steps in Strategic Planning & Management?

 There are many different frameworks and methodologies for strategic planning and management.
-While there is no absolute rules regarding the right framework, most follow a similar pattern and have common attributes.
+While there are no absolute rules regarding the right framework, most follow a similar pattern and have common attributes.
 Many frameworks cycle through some variation on some very basic phases: 1) analysis or assessment, where an understanding of the current internal and external environments is developed, 2) strategy formulation, where high level strategy is developed and a basic organization level strategic plan is documented 3) strategy execution, where the high level plan is translated into more operational planning and action items, and 4) evaluation or sustainment / management phase, where ongoing refinement and evaluation of performance, culture, communications, data reporting, and other strategic management issues occurs.

 What Are the Attributes of a Good Planning Framework?